Wowbagger1994/kanji-backend/README.md

-# Kanji Loader Makefile
+# Kanji Backend

-This repository contains a Makefile for setting up and managing the Kanji Loader application.
-The Makefile automates several tasks, including the installation of Python and npm dependencies, running Docker Compose, executing Prisma migrations, and running the Kanji loader script.
-This helps streamline the development and deployment processes.
+This repository contains kanji backend.

 ## Table of Contents